Contexter/FountainAI/README.md

 3. **VPS (Virtual Private Server)**: To deploy your applications.
 4. **SSH Key Pair**: For secure communication between your local machine and the VPS.
 5. **Docker**: Installed on your local machine for containerization.

+   **Containerization** is a lightweight form of virtualization that allows you to run applications in isolated environments called containers.
+Containers include the application code along with all its dependencies, libraries, and configuration files, enabling the application to run consistently across different computing environments.
+In this setup, Docker is used to build the Vapor application locally, package it into a container, and push the container image to the GitHub Container Registry for deployment on the VPS.

 6. **curl and jq**: Installed on your local machine for making API calls and processing JSON.

 ## Step-by-Step Setup Guide